A Brief History

 A true “Renaissance man”, this polymath also traveled widely in Europe, served as an ambassador, and, according to page 240 of Volume 11 of the NSA Family Encyclopedia (Standard Education Corp., 1992), he has been called “the first tourist”, due to his traveling just for pleasure

 Recreation rather than necessity was thus the basic reason he, along with his brother and two servants, climbed to the top of Mont Ventoux, a height of some 6,273 feet!
 Some time after his adventurous ascent, he described the exploit in a celebrated letter addressed to his friend and confessor, the monk Dionigi di Borgo San Sepolcro.
 In this letter, Petrarch claimed to have been inspired by Philip V of Macedon’s ascent of Mount Haemo and that an aged peasant had warned Petrarch against attempting to scale Mount Ventoux.
 At the top of the mountain, Petrarch saw the awesome views only available from such heights and was moved to reflect upon his life, particularly his legendary love of Laura:

-Have any of you, dear readers, climbed any mountains?
+Question for students (and subscribers): Have any of you, dear readers, climbed any mountains?
 Do you think such recreational adventures are worthy uses of our time?
 Finally, what if anything has moved you to reflect upon your life and loves?
-Please let us know in the comments below.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Bishop, Morris.
 Petrarch and His World.
 Indiana University Press, 2002.